AI-fanatic24/Breast-Cancer-Classification/README.md

 in the data and test set is used to evaluate the model’s performance on unseen data.

-Both the models are trained on a variety of alogrithms like Logistic Regression, Random Forest, XGBoost and Support Vector Machine (SVM) to determine which algorithm gives the best results.
+Both the models are trained on a variety of alogrithms like Logistic Regression, Random Forest, XGBoost and Support Vector Machine (SVM) to determine which algorithm gives the optimal results.